December 13 - Nanjing Nightmare: The Vicious Japanese Invasion of China

 This is the day Japanese forces captured Nanjing, China, beginning one of history’s darkest chapters known as the Nanjing Massacre in 1937.

-In today's lesson, we will discover how ordinary people created an extraordinary sanctuary in the midst of one of history's darkest moments.
-What makes an imperfect refuge perfect for God's purposes?
-How can our broken places become channels of divine comfort for others?
+In today’s lesson, we will discover how ordinary people created an extraordinary sanctuary in the midst of one of history’s darkest moments.
+What happens when faithfulness matters more than readiness, and presence matters more than perfection?
+How might God be inviting us to remain where we feel least prepared?

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.” - 2 Corinthians 1:3-4 (NIV)